Bayfair - serving Robin Hood's Bay since 1975

 Yet again Sustrans plans for the old Scarborough to Whitby railway line were not debated at the February Parish Council meeting, BUT the report (which advises £7.5M work on the line, including £500,000 to re-open the Ravenscar tunnel) was finally published on the internet on 11th February.
 The link to the report is https://share.sustrans.org.uk/share/Handlers/AnonymousDownload.ashx?folder=087cd71d The word you need is: Cinder

-Paul Thompson from SBC and Rupert from Sustrans will now be coming to the Fylingdales Parish Council meeting on March 15th at Fylingthorpe Methodist Church rooms.
-The meeting will start early – at 6.30 pm.
+Paul Thompson from SBC and Rupert from Sustrans came to the Fylingdales Parish Council meeting on March 15th at Fylingthorpe Methodist Church rooms.
+The meeting started early – at 6.30 pm.

 Friday 24th February was a milestone for the $3billion potash mine at Sneatonthorpe when it was named by Andrew Percy MP, the Northern Powerhouse Minister.
 The mine, said to eventually bring around 1,000 jobs, has been named the “Woodsmith Mine" in honour of Peter Woods and Rick Smith, two well-known geologists who have played a key role in its development.